As one of the country’s most famous walks, let’s get the house – (or hut) – keeping out of the way first: you’ll need to book in the heavy season.

-There are four huts along the track: Routeburn Flats Hut, Routeburn Falls Hut, Mackenzie Hut and Howden Hut, and there is emergency shelter at Harris Saddle.
+There are four huts along the track: Routeburn Flats Hut, Routeburn Falls Hut, Mackenzie Hut and Howden Hut and there is an emergency shelter at Harris Saddle.
 Will you need it?
 Not if you’re sensible.
 But it’s a three- to four-day walk that straddles two national parks: Mount Aspiring and Fiordland.
 You’re in an unpredictable world that can change in minutes.
 So yep, knowing where those huts are is a prerequisite.

 Stick to the (pretty easily negotiable) track and you’ll have a stunning time.
 You’ll need to organise your transport – yak, camel or the more conventional bus, or a mate with your rental, because once you’ve walked in, whether from the Glenorchy end or The Divide egress, you’ll not be walking back.

-There is a seriously massive variety of landscapes on this unprecedentedly stunning trek: unparalleled views, surrounded by alpine splendour, or looking back where you’ve been at turquoise tarns be-stilled beneath the tussock and barren vegetation.
+There is a seriously massive variety of landscapes on this unprecedentedly stunning trek: unparalleled views, surrounded by alpine splendour or looking back where you’ve been at turquoise tarns be-stilled beneath the tussock and barren vegetation.